User guide¶

 add_schedule()

-releases it with the outcome of
+with the

-Controlling how jobs are queued from schedules¶
+Controlling how jobs are queued from schedules

 In most cases, when a scheduler processes a schedule, it queues a new job using the run time currently marked for the schedule.
 Then it updates the next run time using the schedule’s trigger and releases the schedule back to the data store.
 But sometimes a situation occurs where the schedule did not get processed often or quickly enough, and one or more next run times produced by the trigger are actually in the past.